Ch0pin/AVIator/README.md

 # AV|Ator

-*AV aka Antivirus"
+*AV aka Antivirus*

-*Ator is a swordsman, alchemist, scientist, magician, scholar, and engineer, with the ability to sometimes produce objects out of thin air* (https://en.wikipedia.org/wiki/Ator "Ator")
+*Ator is a swordsman, alchemist, scientist, magician, scholar, and engineer, with the ability to sometimes produce objects out of thin air* (https://en.wikipedia.org/wiki/Ator)

+--

 **AV|Ator** is a backdoor generator utility, which uses cryptographic and injection techniques in order to bypass AV detection.
 More specifically:
 - It uses AES encryption in order to encrypt a given shellcode